M-o-a-T/moat-old/doc/etcd_structure.rst

   Sub-hierarchies are displayed exhaustively.
 The default start page is called "default".

+  * data

+    Root of the hierarchy for page snippets.

     * whatever …

       Page snippet hierarchy.

       * :item

         One entry on a page.

         * def

           Pointer to the associated meta/web/NAME/:def entry.

         * value

           Pointer to the device/NAME/:dev entry whose value shall be displayed.

         * subvalue

           The device's attribute to be used.
 The default is "value".

+  * server

+    Server tasks.
+Each server entry corresponds to a single webserver for MoaT.

+    * whatever …

+      Server name hierachy.

+      * :server

+        One server entry.

+        * addr

+          Address to bind to.

+          Typically '::' / '0.0.0.0' (any address) or '::1' / '127.0.0.1' (localhost).
+          The default is 127.0.0.1.

+        * port

+          Port to use.
+Default: 8080.

+        * ws_url

+          Externally-visible base URL of the WebSocket.
+Defaults to ``ws:://‹host›:‹port›``.

+        * default

+          ``web/data`` entry to use as the initial landing page.

 * device